-How Much Does Allergy Testing Cost
+How Much Does Allergy Testing Cost?

-For individuals who suffer seasonal or recurring reactions to various trigger substances, allergy testing can be a crucial and necessary step toward receiving proper treatment.
+For people who suffer seasonal or recurring reactions to various trigger substances, allergy testing can be a crucial and necessary step toward receiving proper treatment.
 Of course, this kind of testing doesn’t come without a price and with finances tight for so many people, that cost may sometimes be prohibitive.

 The good news is that most testing of this sort is usually covered by health insurance, helping to keep costs manageable.
 Even for patients not covered by insurance, there may be discounts available as many doctors charge less to patents who pay by cash or credit card.
-The important point to remember is that you should never have to suffer needlessly with runny nose, wheezing, cough or other symptoms simply because of money troubles.
+The important point to remember is that you should never have to suffer needlessly with a runny nose, wheezing, cough or other symptoms simply because of money troubles.

-There are two main types of allergy testing…skin prick tests and blood tests.
-Each has its limitations and may not be appropriate for every individual, but under the right circumstances either one can be a good tool for diagnosing allergies and their specific triggers.
+There are two main types of allergy testing, skin prick tests, and blood tests.
+Each has its limitations and may not be appropriate for every individual, but under the right circumstances, either one can be a good tool for diagnosing allergies and their specific triggers.
 The cost of each test can vary depending on how many specific triggers are being isolated.

 A skin prick test involves the use of a series of tiny injections either on the surface of the skin or directly into the system.
 Since this type of test exposes the patient to possible allergens, it can be dangerous for those with severe allergic reactions.
 It can also be counterproductive for patients with skin disorders like eczema that can mask the results.

 In most cases, skin prick tests range anywhere from $60 to as much as $300 depending on how many specific triggers are being tested for.
-For individuals who can tolerate a skin prick test it is usually quick and the results can be determined visually within a few minutes as the skin reacts.
+For individuals who can tolerate a skin prick test, it is usually quick and the results can be determined visually within a few minutes as the skin reacts.

-A blood test, as the name implies, involves drawing blood and testing it to determine if the individual carries certain specific antibodies that make them susceptible to allergic reaction.
+A blood test, as the name implies, involves drawing blood and testing it to determine if the individual carries certain specific antibodies that make them susceptible to an allergic reaction.
 It takes longer, sometimes up to seven days, to get results but since there is no direct exposure to possible triggers it is far less likely to cause complications.

 Blood tests do tend to be more expensive, however, generally ranging from $200 to $1,000, again depending on how many specific triggers are being isolated.
 Blood testing is also safer for individuals who are taking medications, so if you have another condition that requires you to take medicine you may want to consider going this route despite the increased cost.